Skip to main content

 1.3 Adding a Request to the Collection

-In this guide, for each API, we will say “Add a request to your Postman collection and the use this xml.”
+In this guide, for each API, we will say “Add a request to your Postman collection and use this xml.”
 This section explains how to do that.
 Note the Request URL is different for each Webservice.

 The steps are: